iranjith4/coronaRateMe/README.md

   composer.showOverlay("coronaRateMe.rateMe",options)
 end
 ```

+NOTE : Please make sure `text` should be one line.

 Best place to add the above code will be after the Game complete, or high score achieve.